shivanshjaitly/Pheonixtool/README.md

 # Pheonixtool
-Chrome Extension to Verify the autenticity of the current site.
+Chrome Extension to Verify the authenticity of the current site.
 Its fast and secure way to check the safey status of any active website just by one click.